karkuffka/M3-forecast/readme.md

 ## License

-This project is licensed under... no it is not
+This project is licensed under... not yet specified.
+So far useless content

 ## Acknowledgments